Pinkerton: 'The New Class War' Exposes the Oligarchs and Their Enablers

 In the political realm, ending the new class war will require strengthening national, state and local legislatures.
 The executive and judiciary branches tend to be staffed by the social elite and are responsive to its interests and values.
 Ordinary people are most likely to have influence in legislative assemblies, which to some degree reflect the actual diversity of the U.S.

-Yes, that’s an interesting point: The middle class must end end the class war by not losing it.
+Yes, that’s an interesting point: The middle class must end the class war by not losing it.

 We can add that if the managerial overclass controls the big power centers of New York (Wall Street and the media), the San Francisco Bay Area (Silicon Valley), and Los Angeles (Hollywood)—as well as the grand-globalist hub of Davos—then ordinary people had better control something.
 And that “something” is Washington, DC, and also the state capitals.